-Having carefully thought about this, I consider it would be fair for the reimbursement due to Mr M to be reduced because of his role in what happened.
+I've concluded, on balance, that it would be fair to reduce the amount Revolut pays Mr B in relation the payments because of his role in what happened.
 Weighing the fault that I've found on both sides, I think a fair deduction is 50%.

-Could Revolut have done anything to recover Mr M's money?
+Could Revolut have done anything to recover Mr B's money?